Preliminary Design of an Experimental World-Circling Spaceship

-The Preliminary Design of an Experimental World-Circling Spaceship was a 1946 proposal by Project RAND for a United States satellite program.
-Robert M. Salter, Jack Lipp and one other person at RAND served as the editors of the report.
+The "Preliminary Design of an Experimental World-Circling Spaceship" was a 1946 proposal by Project RAND for a United States satellite program.
+Robert M. Salter, James E. Lipp and one other person at RAND served as the editors of the report.

 The Preliminary Design of an Experimental World-Circling Spaceship states, "A satellite vehicle with appropriate instrumentation can be expected to be one of the most potent scientific tools of the Twentieth Century.
-The achievement of a satellite craft would produce repercussions comparable to the explosion of the atomic bomb..."
+The achievement of a satellite craft would produce repercussions comparable to the explosion of the atomic bomb.."